kemmot/PyTasks/README.md

 See [supported columns](#supported-columns) for the columns available in this setting.

+## report.list.max_annotation_count
+The maximum number of annotations to display with each task in the 'list' report.

+Setting to 0 (zero) or less causes no annotations to be displayed.

+If there are more annotations on a task than this number, only the most recent will be displayed.

+Default value: 3.

 ## report.next.columns
 The comma delimited list of columns to show when displaying the next report.

 Default value: id,status,description

 See [supported columns](#supported-columns) for the columns available in this setting.

+## report.next.max_annotation_count
+The maximum number of annotations to display with each task in the 'next' report.

+Setting to 0 (zero) or less causes no annotations to be displayed.

+If there are more annotations on a task than this number, only the most recent will be displayed.

+Default value: 3.

 ## table.column.separator
 The string to use to separate columns when printing tables.
 Any double quotes will be stripped to allow leading and trailing spaces.